 There is a significant decrease in the Central Government Bodies debtor balance at 31 March 2022 when compared to the prior year.
-This is because at 31 March 2021 there was a grant balance owing from the Council to Central
+This is because at 31 March 2021 there was a large deficit in the NNDR Collection Fund, this has significantly reduced in the 21/22 financial year.
+The details of this can be viewed on pages 90-92.